Topological Stability of Kinetic $k$-Centers: Bounds on topological stability

 We want to minimize the sum of the radii of the disks while the points move.
 If we change from the red to the blue solution at time $t$ in a topologically stable way, we need to cover all three points with a single disk, or grow the smaller disk to also cover the middle point; see Fig.~\ref{fig:LB-minsum-eucl-appendix}(b).
 In both cases the sum of the radii doubles from $\frac{1}{2}$ to $1$.
 We cannot preemptively change to the other solution before $t$, since we still need a sum of radii of $1$ during the change, but the optimal solution uses a sum smaller than $\frac{1}{2}$.
 The case of changing after $t$ is symmetric.

 The instance for $k=2$ can be extended to hold for any $k$ by having $k-2$ points that are all covered by their own radius-$0$ disk.
-There should be enough distance between these points and the construction described above to prevent interference. \end{proof}
+Placing the remaining points right of $(5,0)$ at least $2$ units away from each other prevents them from being covered by anything but a radius-$0$ disk in an optimal solution. \end{proof}